AJFulco/UnityAnnotations/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any questions or support, please contact [your email/contact information].
+For any questions or support, please contact [tastiegamesofficial@gmail.com].